GravityLight: Theory of operation

 The GravityLight converts potential energy that is stored in a weight into light.
 The principles involved in this design are very similar to the principles in a cuckoo clock or grandfather clock powered by a weight, but with the potential energy of the weight being converted to visible energy rather than kinetic energy.

-The theoretical efficiency of the device is limited by taking the simple potential energy generated by raising a mass to a specified height, and then dividing it by the desired time that the light is to stay lit.
+The theoretical power output of the device can be computed by taking the simple potential energy generated by raising a mass to a specified height, and then dividing it by the desired time that the light is to stay lit.
 Even a relatively large mass of 10 kg, when raised to a height of 1 m produces a maximum available energy of only about 98 joules; dividing by a desired illumination time of just 5 minutes would return a usable power of only 0.32 watts.
 Moreover, this would be for an unrealistic 100% conversion efficiency; that of the University of Alabama prototype was closer to 50%, which in the aforementioned example would further reduce usable power to just 0.16 watts.
 At 5.5 operating voltage of an LED, that left only 20 milliamperes for the LED.
 This is sufficient to light an LED; however, the available light from the LED would not likely be useful for reading or night activities.
 A modification to this approach was suggested where the power draw can be adjusted by the user to trade illumination brightness for illumination time.